-The Referee must always ensure that no other persons are in or on the ring/enclosure or on the apron while the round is in progress; They must immediately stop the contest until they are removed.
-The Referee shall not permit Seconds to slap on the canvas or distract Contestants.
+The Referee must always ensure that no other persons are in the ring/enclosure or on the apron while the round is in progress; he must immediately stop the contest until they are removed.
+He shall not permit Seconds to slap on the canvas or distract Contestants.